crcn/aerial/README.md

 #### How does Aerial work?

 Aerial runs your application code in a sandboxed environment that emulates native JavaScript APIs -- currently just for the browser (DOM, navigator, history).
 All emulated APIs can be inspected so you can test how your application is interacting with them.
-You can also define environment parameters such as browser type, network information (offline, throttled), and even the rendering engine, to see how your application looks & behaves in different environments.
+You can also define environment parameters such as browser type, network information (offline, throttled), and even the rendering engine to see how your application looks & behaves in different environments.

 The browser VM supports _native_ rendering, meaning that the HTML & CSS that your application produces can be rendered out to the actual DOM.
 Native DOM APIs such as `element.getBoundingClientRect`, and `window.getComputedStyle(element)` work the same.
 The rendering engine is interchangable, and will eventually support _remote_ browsers so that you can run your application code in one local environment (Node for instance), and have its HTML & CSS rendered out to as many native browsers as you want via [Browsertap](browsertap.com).